medusajs/medusa/docs/content/how-to/deploying-admin-on-netlify.md

 ### 4. Push and deploy

-Finally to deploy the admin, we commit and push our changes to the repository, we connected in step 3.
+Finally to deploy the admin, commit and push your changes to the repository connected in step 3.

 ```shell=
 git add .